Less Diverse, Less Safe: The Indirect But Pervasive Risk of Test-Time Scaling in Large Language Models: Problem Statement Proposed Stress Test

-where $\mathcal{D}$ is a distribution over some test-time input prompts that seek to elicit harmful behavior from the model (e.g. detailed instructions for ``\textit{how do I cut down a stop sign?}").
+\textbf{Attack Success Rate (ASR).} We now define the ASR metric for evaluating stress test success.
+Let $\mathcal{C}(y)$ be a binary indicator function that returns $1$ if the generated output $y$ violates a predefined safety constraint (i.e., the string results in harmful response), and $0$ otherwise.
+Given an adversary $\mathcal{A}$ that produces adversarial inputs $x'$as outlined above, the \emph{attack success rate} (ASR) of $\mathcal{A}$ against $\mathcal{M}$ (coupled with TTS strategy $ \mathcal{T}$) can be defined as: where $\mathcal{D}$ is a distribution over some test-time input prompts that seek to elicit harmful behavior from the model (e.g. detailed instructions for ``\textit{how do I cut down a stop sign?}").
 If the model imbued with TTS is not jailbroken, the ASR should be low across all these queries.
 However, if the stress test is successful (i.e. the perturbed adversarial query generated by $\mathcal{A}$ can elicit harmful responses) the ASR will be high, indicating safety performance drop despite the additional decision-making robustness provided by TTS.